sykesjd/piano-roll/README.md

 * 8: for a pitched percussion instrument, such as timpani or marimba
 * 9: for an unpitched percussion instrument, such as snare or cymbal

-The output will be a JSON file where each track has an assigned number, type, and list of note objects.
+The output will be a JSON file where each track has an assigned number, instrument type, and list of note objects.

+## Roll Page

+The roll page takes the JSON representation of a MIDI file and draws a piano roll onto the screen which animates with its accompanying MP3.
+The style of the roll depends on the mode taken (see above).

 ---